Edge states for second order elliptic operators in a channel: Families of Hill's operators

 In the case where Assumption $A$ holds, we can relate the Maslov index to a spectral flow.
 Consider two continuously differentiable loops of Lagrangian $\ell_1(t)$ and $\ell_2(t)$ from $t \in \TT^1$ to $\Lambda(\cH_b)$.
 Let $U_1(t)$ and $U_2(t)$ be the corresponding unitaries from $\Ker(J - \ri)$ to $\Ker(J + \ri)$.
 Then $U_1$ and $U_2$ are continuously differentiable for the operator norm topology.
 From Lemma~\ref{lem:KerU1U2-1}, we have that for all $t \in \TT^1$,

-In particular, if all crossings are regular, then $\dim(\ell_1 \cap \ell_2) = \Ker(U_2^* U_1 - 1)$ is always finite dimensional.
+In particular, if all crossings are regular, then $\dim(\ell_1 \cap \ell_2) = \Ker(U_2^* U_1 - 1)$ is finite dimensional.
 Let $t^* \in \TT^1$ be such that the kernel is non empty, of dimension $k \in \N$.
-By usual perturbation theory for operators~\cite{kato2013perturbation}, we deduce that there are $k$ continuously differentiable branches of eigenvalues of the unitary $U_2^* U_1$ crossing $1$ around $t^*$.
+By usual perturbation theory for operators~\cite{kato2013perturbation}, there are $k$ continuously differentiable branches of eigenvalues of the unitary $U_2^* U_1$ crossing $1$ around $t^*$.
 More specifically, we have the following.